michalkrajcovic/spring-native-multi-modules-bind-properties/README.md

 # spring-native-multi-modules-bind-properties

-This is a simple project to demonstrate that `org.springframework.boot.context.properties.ConfigurationPropertiesBindException` is thrown when properties class uses `@ConstructorBinding` in multi-module gradle spring boot project.
+This is a simple project to demonstrate that `Could not bind properties` error when properties class located in another module uses `@ConstructorBinding` in multi-module gradle spring boot project.

 ## Environment
-- Spring Boot: 2.7.5
+- Spring Boot: 3.0.0-RC2
-- Spring Native: 0.12.1
+- Native Buildtools: 0.9.17
 - GraalVM version : graalvm-ce-java17-22.3.0
 - JDK version: openjdk 17.0.5
 - Architecture: AMD64